 Margin vs. markup chart

 Margins and markups interact in a predictable way.
-Each markup relates to a specific margin.
+Each markup relates to a specific margin, and vice versa.
 Markups are always higher than their corresponding margins.

 To easily find the markups that correlate to margins, use this margin vs. markup chart: